haothitran/KlazCombatText/README.md

 # KlazCombatText

-A World of Warcraft add-on that changes the default font for floating combat text.
+A World of Warcraft add-on that changes the font for floating combat text.

+There are no in-game options.
 All settings are hard-coded.
-To change the included font, replace the font file located in `Media\Font.ttf` to your preferred font and restart your WoW client.
+To change the default font, replace the font file located in `Media\Font.ttf` to your preferred font and restart your WoW client.

 ## Screenshot